wavefrontHQ/observability-for-kubernetes/operator/hack/test/metrics/notes.md

   - Worker leasing pipeline
 - Trigger ^ right after test and publish stage and run in parallel to Collector + operator integration tests
+- Nesting it all in one pipeline appears to be worse than trying to figure out a whole separate pipeline; reverting